Software-Research-Lab/inference-root-derivative-noun/README.md

    <sub>output: what is computer?\
    input: it is system<sub>

-The key will output hypothesis derivative by attached root value with set of subject tag answers:
+The key will output hypothesis derivative by attached root value with a set of subject tag answers:

   <sub>input: what is computer?\
   output: possibly computer is logical<sub>